hdseventh/TShock-Gatekeeper/README.md

 # Warning!
 This plugin haven't been tested fully.
-This is a new source code i created because i lost the original one.
+This is a new source code i created in my spare time because i lost the original one.
 So i am pretty sure there will be some bugs.
 If you found any please create an issue for it or you can also help me fix it by doing pull request :)

 # TShock-Gatekeeper
 TShock gatekeeper, i don't really know what to put here.
 This is literally a gatekeeper, if you have the "pass" you can enter the server else you'll be kicked by the gatekeeper.